ballerina-platform/ballerina-dev-website/learn/quick-tour.md

 Alternatively, you can use a Ballerina HTTP client to invoke the service.

-## Using a Client to Interact With a Network-Accessible Service
+## Using a Client to Interact with a Network-Accessible Service

 A Ballerina client is a component, which interacts with a network-accessible service.
 It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.